Scholarships & financial aid

 Counts are all administered under the Learn and Earn Program at Bluffton University.

 State grant and scholarship programs

 A complete list and description of Ohio financial aid programs can be found at: www.regents.ohio.gov/sgs/.

 The following federal grant programs are administered by Bluffton University: Federal Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG) and the Teacher Education Assistance for College and Higher Education (TEACH Grant).
 Additional information and eligibility requirements for these programs are available online.

 Federal Direct Loan program

 The Federal Direct Loan Programs offer low cost loans to students.
 Subsidized loan amounts are calculated on need as determined by the FAFSA.
 Unsubsidized loans are not need-based.
-Direct loans for students are subject to a 1.051 percent origination fee when disbursed. additional information on annual loan limits, interest rates, etc.
+Direct loans for students are subject to an origination fee when disbursed. additional information on annual loan limits, interest rates, etc.

 Students must complete a Master Promissory Note (MPN) and Entrance Loan Counseling

 (ELC) to utilize these loans.
 Both can be completed on-line at www.studentloans.gov.
 Students will be awarded their maximum eligibility and are given the option to decline